SuperSteven369/vnx_openCV_fullstack_frontend/README.md

 How to use:
 1. Open the terminal and go to /visionx
+2. Create the virtual environment and install django
-2. Run "pip install django-crispy-forms" to download the style
+3. Run "pip install django-crispy-forms" to download the style
-3. Run "python manage.py runserver" to view our website
+4. Run "python manage.py runserver" to view our website

 For login and logout page development:
 1. Go to /visionx/users/templates/users